bugsnag/bugsnag-unity/UPGRADING.md

 All errors will still be reported, but you may wish to pay extra attention to new exceptions that come through once upgrading and group them accordingly.

-Handled errors and native errors will remain grouped and are not effected by this upgrade.
+Handled errors and native crashes will continue grouping in the same way and are not affected by this upgrade.

 ## 5.x to 6.x